Deportations: Africa's role in EU migration management – DW – 05/11/2023

 Right-wing elements to blame

-Activist Yaye blames the "rise of the far-right in the world" for the current trend: "There have been hateful racist speeches against migration all over Europefor some time now, be it in Italy, Spain, France or Germany," he told DW.
+Activist Dan Yaye blames the "rise of the far-right in the world" for the current trend: "There have been hateful racist speeches against migration all over Europe for some time now, be it in Italy, Spain, France or Germany," he told DW.

 That right-wing wave, however, seems also to have reached Africa by now.
 According to Yaye, there are many young migrants from sub-Saharan Africa currently in Tunisia, who find themselves "trapped there because they are often harassed by the population and the authorities."

-APS has appealed to the African Union to intervene and follow its own protocols to provide protection for migrants . to no avail to date.
+APS has appealed to the African Union to intervene and follow its own protocols to provide protection for migrants, but the calls didn't have an impact.

 In fact in recent months, racially motivated attacks on people from sub-Saharan Africa have been increasing in the North African country following a series of incendiary remarks about immigrants by Tunisian President Kais Saied.